Chronic Obstructive Pulmonary Disease (COPD): Diagnosis and Management

 Acute exacerbations are characterized by sustained (e.g., 48 hours or more) worsening of shortness of breath and coughing, usually with increasing sputum volume.
 The most common cause of AECOPD is a viral or bacterial infection; however, there are a number of non-infectious causes of exacerbations including: pleural effusion, heart failure, pulmonary embolism, and pneumothorax.

 Severe AECOPD complicated by acute respiratory failure is a medical emergency and the patient should seek immediate treatment.
 However, more than 80% of exacerbations can be managed on an outpatient basis with pharmacologic therapies including short-acting bronchodilators, oral corticosteroids, and antibiotics.1 Develop an exacerbation action plan with the patient (see Associated Document: COPD Flare-up Action Plan).
+The appropriate timeframe before a patient should start oral corticosteroids or antibiotics is a clinical decision.
+While there is no specific evidence to support a particular time frame, as a guide, some action plans (e.g. Canadian Thoracic Society) suggest AECOPD should persist for at least 48 hours before commencing oral corticosteroids or antibiotics.
 Note that there are some populations for which a written action plan may not be appropriate, including patients with cognitive disabilities, patients who cannot adequately follow instructions, and patients with significant comorbidities that might increase the risk of steroid-adverse effects.16

 Pharmacologic therapies may include: